What Is Tinnitus? Symptoms, Causes, Diagnosis and Treatment

 Schedule a free consultation to learn which Treble Health solution is right for you.
 Join Louis and thousands more who have found lasting tinnitus relief.

-Take the Tinnitus Quiz to learn which Treble Health solution is right for you.
+Book a free consultation to learn which Treble Health solution is right for you.
 Join Louis and thousands more who have found lasting tinnitus relief.

 Over the years, there have been many studies digging deep into the links between hearing loss, memory loss, tinnitus, and dementia.
 Living with tinnitus often means living with other conditions – even those apart from hearing loss.
 Although cognitive impairment and hearing impairment are not always linked, this inner ear disorder has been linked to cognitive impairment enough to suggest the need for possible treatments to address both issues.
 Hearing aids and other treatments like Tinnitus Retraining Therapy (TRT) and Cognitive Behavioral Therapy (CBT) can help minimize the effects of tinnitus.
 Hearing loss and subsequent dementia can be addressed using different medications, lifestyle alterations, and improvements to diet and movement practices, while keeping an eye on prevention.
 Together, using hearing aids, cognitive interventions, lifestyle changes, and even mental health interventions can successfully address tinnitus and dementia, and help reduce the effects of both.